top of page

 Normally taking place in lab conditions, controlled user observation can yield both qualitative and quantitative data.
 Sit, watch and record users in action with very little input.

-Users are given direction on why the research is taking place, which sets the expectation but may impact on natural behaviour.
+Users are given direction on why the research is taking place, which sets the expectation but may impact natural behaviour.

 Pros